 Wibbly-wobbly, timey-wimey, DIY-ey TARDIS lanterns #Do It Yourself#Pop Culture#Doctor Who#geeky#lighting Updated Oct 12 2015 (Posted Jan 7 2015) Guest post by anthropolywog From the genius who brought you Weeping Angel Barbies, comes her DIY TARDIS lanterns… Making TARDIS lanterns has been one of the bigger projects I've been working on.
 It is a time suck, but so worth it in the end.
 Here's how I made them… Step one: I kit-bashed these two patterns to make my lantern pattern: How to make a TARDIS model and Laterne 4-eckig basteln.
 Step two: I got the patterns traced on a TARDIS blue science project board.
 Step three: Cut out pieces.
 One hint, if you use actual card board, trim out about a 1/8th inch groove (it's easier than it sounds) everywhere you want it to bend.
 It takes the bulk out of the bend and makes it sharp on the outside.
 Step four: Make stickers, and apply appropriately.
 Step 5: I used tissue paper to create the door and window panels (yes this one is all blue).
 I had to remove it and cut it down to put the white window part on and the police call box sticker in one panel hole.
 Step 6: Finish assembly.
-Here's the finished product: Join our community!
-Reporter Name * Reporter Email * Original text Enter the original text here.
+Here's the finished product: Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Guest post written by anthropolywog I'm a stupidly busy blogger and a Pagan priestess, and my husband and I are Medieval Recreationists.
 I am the owner/creatress of The Stitchkateer.
 I help people to express their inmost selves through unique Made to Measure garments for all occasions! https://www.etsy.com/shop/TheStitchkateer PREVIOUS How do you reconcile your tattoo needs with those of your partners?
 NEXT Should I go to religious services just to make people happy?
 Show/Hide comments [ 1 ] Um, drool.
 This would be a really good centerpiece (surrounded by Weeping Angels, natch!).
-2 agree Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Reply Join the conversation Cancel ReplyYour email address will not be published.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Notify me of follow-up comments by email.
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.